Juries Act 1974

 The Juries Act 1974 (c.
 23) is an act of the Parliament of the United Kingdom.
 According to its long title, the purpose of the act is "to consolidate certain enactments relating to juries, jurors and jury service with corrections and improvements made under the Consolidation of Enactments (Procedure) Act 1949."
 Among others, the act states who is eligible for jury service in England and Wales, who is disqualified, and who may be excused.

+Provisions

 Under the provisions of the act, any individual is qualified to serve as a juror or be called upon for jury duty in the Crown Court, High Court or county courts if: